Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You can easily judge the character of a man by how he treats those who can do nothing for him."
+> "You can't stay in your corner of the Forest waiting for others to come to you.
+You have to go to them sometimes."
-> — **Johann Wolfgang von Goethe**
+> — **A.A.
+Milne**

 ---